Scaling Laws for Online Advertisement Retrieval: Formulation of Online Advertisement Retrieval

 \subsection{Formulation of Retrieval Tasks}

-Here we give the formulation of retrieval tasks represented by learning-to-rank in the Pre-ranking stage.
-The organization of training samples and the surrogate loss follows the ARF~\cite{ARF}.
-We randomly draw samples from the Pre-ranking, Ranking, and Mix-ranking stages.
-The training set can be formulated as:
+Here, we give the formulation of retrieval tasks represented by learning-to-rank.
+Following \newcite{fullStageLTR2024,lcron2025}, we randomly draw samples from the Matching, Pre-ranking, Ranking, and Mix-ranking stages.
+We use all the samples for training the model of the Matching stage, and we use the samples from all stages except the Matching stage to train the Pre-ranking models.
+The \textbf{training set} can be formulated as:

 where $u_i$ means the user of the $i$-th impression in the training set, $a^j$ means the $j$-th material for ranking in the system. $N$ is the number of impressions of $D_{train}$.
 The $i$ in $a_i^j$ means that the sample $a^j$ corresponds to impression $i$.
-The size of the materials for each impression is $n$. $f_{(\cdot)}$ means the feature of $(\cdot)$. $v_i^j$ is the ground truth rank index (the higher value is considered better) of the pair $(u_i,a^j)$.
+The size of the materials for each impression is $n$. $f_{(\cdot)}$ means the feature of $(\cdot)$. $v_i^j$ is the ground truth rank index (the higher the better) of the pair $(u_i,a^j)$.
 The rank index is the relative position of the sampled ads within the system queue, ordered by their original positions. \textbf{$ecpm_i^j$ is the eCPM (Effective Cost Per Mille) predicted by the Ranking stage, which can be regarded as the expected revenue for the exposure of $ad_i^j$}.
-If $ad_i^j$ does not win in the Pre-ranking and thus does not enter the Ranking stage, the $ecpm_i^j$ equals 0.
-The eCPM information in the dataset is only used to construct our offline evaluation metric.
+If $ad_i^j$ does not win in the Matching or Pre-ranking and thus does not enter the Ranking stage, the $ecpm_i^j$ equals 0. \textbf{The eCPM information in the dataset is only used to construct our offline evaluation metric}.

-Our learning target is to let the model pick up all the ground-truth ads to the next stage.
-The surrogate loss of the ARF~\cite{ARF} can be formulated as follows: